 That said, it’s important to understand what happens to a furnace over time.
 Unfortunately, an old furnace becomes more expensive as it ages; it loses efficiency, and expensive repairs become commonplace.
 (In other words, it becomes “a clunker.”)

-You might be wondering if you should buy a new furnace now or continue to repair your old one.
+You might be wondering if you should install a new furnace now or continue to repair your old one.
 It might be time to look at some high-efficiency furnaces if the following applies:

 - Your furnace is 15+ years old